 Steve Matthews set up Emergent with Jonathan Pratt in December 2010.
 Before that, he was a Director at Step Ahead Research, where he worked for four years.
 In previous jobs he was Senior Consultant at the Individual Learning Company; a national Sector and Business Development Manager at Ufi-learndirect, the world’s largest e-learning initiative; and Senior Project Executive at Kent Training and Enterprise Council.

-He brings over fifteen years’ research and consulting experience to Emergent, and has particular research and policy interests in education, learning and skills; civil society; and sustainability.
+He brings over twenty years’ research and consulting experience to Emergent, and has particular research and policy interests in education, learning and skills; social economy; and sustainability.
 He has a number of publications to his name.

-He is a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce, an Associate Member of the Market Research Society, a Member of the Social Research Association, and a Member of the UK Evaluation Society.
+He is a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce, an Associate Member of the Market Research Society, a Member of the Social Research Association, a Member of the UK Evaluation Society and a Member of NIACE.

-A committed “lifelong learner”, he holds a number of university and professional qualifications, and is a fluent Spanish speaker, after a long period of residence in Bilbao before returning to the UK in 1995.
+A committed “lifelong learner”, he holds a number of university and professional qualifications, and is a fluent Spanish speaker, after a long period of residence in Bilbao before returning to the UK in the mid-nineties.